Israel – Hungary Tax Treaty

 In April 2024, the Hungarian National Tax and Customs Administration issued clarification on the social contribution tax liability for certain nonresidents, effective from January 1st.
 The Administration stipulates that income earned from previous work by individuals insured in Hungary until December 31st, 2023, previously exempt from social contribution tax, is now taxable.
 This update aims to ensure compliance with tax regulations and address changes in tax liability for nonresidents in Hungary.

-Hungary-Israel relations
+Hungary-Israel Relations

+Hungary and Israel first established diplomatic relations in 1948.
+Over the years, the relationship on all levels has strengthened: political, cultural, and economic levels.
 The volume of trade between Israel and Hungary amounts to hundreds of millions of dollars each year.
+For instance, during 2022 Israel exported to Hungary services and goods amounting to $234 million, whereas Hungarian exports to Israel reached $507 million.
 Israel primarily exports medicines, communication equipment, chemicals, metals, engines, electrical equipment, medical equipment, and rubber and plastic products to Hungary.
-In return, Israel imports vehicles, machinery, electric vaporizers, chemicals, optical equipment, food, and beverages from Hungary.
+In return, Israel imports cars, video displays, computers, chemicals, optical equipment, food, and beverages from Hungary.

 Details about the Embassy of Israel in Hungary